tomalexing/FullNodeUI/FullNode.Documentation/ApiSpecification.md

 This endpoint will get the last address containing no transaction or will create a new address.
 ### Query parameters
 `walletName` (required) - the name of the wallet in which this address is contained.
-`coinType` (required) - the type of coin for which to get the address, e.g 0 for bitcoin, 105 for stratis.
+`coinType` (required) - the type of coin for which to get the address, e.g 0 for bitcoin, 105 for impleum.
 `accountName` (required) - the name of the account in which this address is contained.
 ### Responses
 ```